darshitparmar/Spotify_New_Releases/README.md

 # Spotify_Data_Pipeline
-This is an end-to-end pipeline which will fetch raw data using the spotify api load into an S3 Bucket, tranform it using a Jupyter notebook and load ingest into a Postgre database
+This is an end-to-end pipeline which will fetch data using the spotify api and aws lambda daily scheduled using an Event Trigger and store it as a csv in AWS S3 Bucket.
+This data will then be transformed using a Jupyter Notebook and sent to a postgre database staging table.
+The staging tables have defined Functions and Triggers that are activated once the data is inserted and will be inserted into their respective tables based on snowflake design.